HyperWind/Zeesh/README.md

 </pre>
 </code>

-You can also place this command into autoexec.zsh fot it to execute automatically upon finishing loading.
+You can also place this command into autoexec.zsh for it to execute automatically upon finishing loading.

 <h2>autoexec.zsh</h2>